-What altered the trajectory that led us to this world in 2050 was not a single breakthrough or event.
-It was the convergence of Second, a standardized evaluation framework was established many initiatives and changes.
-Toward the end of the second to measure the true cost of food, which was able to ascertain any decade of the 21st century, scientific studies and findings given food item's associated costs relative to human health, the environment, labor, and animal welfare.
-Existing technologies irrevocably established the reverse relationship between consuming many common types of cheap processed and ultrawere used to accurately measure and capture these previously processed foods, and their harmful impact on human physical invisible costs.
-Even though the true cost of food was yet to be incorporated into prices, the knowledge itself was made widely and mental well-being.
-This led to the defining moment when national and international health authorities intervened to available to everyone, allowing them to make educated choices create physical and economic barriers between these foods and beyond those based on calorie breakdown and price.
-This resulted human consumption. in a major boost in food literacy that forever shifted consumption behavior toward making healthy choices.
+Second, a standardized evaluation framework was established to measure the true cost of food, which was able to ascertain any given food item's associated costs relative to human health, the environment, labor, and animal welfare.
+Existing technologies were used to accurately measure and capture these previously invisible costs.
+Even though the true cost of food was yet to be incorporated into prices, the knowledge itself was made widely available to everyone, allowing them to make educated choices beyond those based on calorie breakdown and price.
+This resulted in a major boost in food literacy that forever shifted consumption behavior toward making healthy choices.

-Urban and peri-urban food economies thrived thanks to improved and efficient farming systems, such as vertical farming Third, a proliferation of innovations in food consumption and and lab-grown meat.
-The waste produced by these systems were overall interactions with food flooded markets and became repurposed as fertilizer, animal feed, and biomass energy.
-This integral to the entire consumer experience.
-It allowed people reduced waste and pollution from food systems and increased the to virtually immerse themselves in the complete journey of consumption of fresh produce with short shelf lives. their food from farm to fork.
-This breakthrough also relied Three more breakthroughs were significantly responsible for on a number of preexisting technologies such as: interactive altering the trajectory of our global food system by increasing food labels, augmented and virtual reality, and other gamified overall transparency and confidence in supply chains, improving activities.
-As a result, people could experience every aspect of food literacy, changing consumer behavior around food, and the global food system and were incentivized to adopt healthy promoting the production of environmentally friendly, and sustainable diets. nutritious crops.
+Third, a proliferation of innovations in food consumption and overall interactions with food flooded markets and became integral to the entire consumer experience.
+It allowed people to virtually immerse themselves in the complete journey of their food from farm to fork.
+This breakthrough also relied on a number of preexisting technologies such as: interactive food labels, augmented and virtual reality, and other gamified activities.
+As a result, people could experience every aspect of the global food system and were incentivized to adopt healthy and sustainable diets.

-Partly due to these changes, coupled with advancements in soil First, vast amounts of data were collected and made accessible, and plant sciences, food systems transformed into one of the including comprehensive information on agricultural activities largest, anthropogenic greenhouse gas sequestration systems such as: natural resources used, primary production, harvesting, in existence.
-This achievement required major efforts to storage, processing, manufacturing, distribution, retail shelf-life, realign policies and practices across all global food systems and and consumption.
-Much of this data was collected by sensors governmental agencies. designed to measure soil health, water usage, greenhouse gas emissions, and other environmental components.
-Other data was gathered by biometric identification technologies created to assess animal welfare; wearable technologies that measure human nutrition and well-being; and many others.
-This
+Partly due to these changes, coupled with advancements in soil and plant sciences, food systems transformed into one of the largest, anthropogenic greenhouse gas sequestration systems in existence.
+This achievement required major efforts to realign policies and practices across all global food systems and governmental agencies.